-5.16 AC POWER SUPPLY FOR LAMPS AND BUZZERS (FIGS. 30 AND 31)
+5.16 AC POWER SUPPLY FOR LAMPS AND BUZZERS, FIGS. 30 AND 31

 Fig. 30 provides the ac power supply for buzzers.
-Prior to issue 15-D, it was also used for supplying A3 or B2 lamps in lamp indicators.
+Prior to issue 15D, it was also used for supplying (A3) or (B2) lamps in lamp indicators.

-Fig. 31 provides the ac supply for the lamps in key telephone sets where a voltage of 7 to 11 volts is required at the lamps, and for G2 lamps or 51A lamps in indicators.
+Fig. 31 provides the ac supply for the lamps in key telephone sets where a voltage of 7 to 11 volts is required at the lamps, and for (G2) or (51A) lamps in indicators.

-5.17 LAMP RESISTANCE CIRCUIT (FIG. 33)
+5.17 LAMP RESISTANCE CIRCUIT, FIG. 33

-Fig. 33 is required where a dc power supply is used for the lamps in the key telephone sets, or for K2 lamps in indicators operating on 48-volt dc supply.
+Fig. 33 is required where a dc power supply is used for the lamps in the key telephone sets, or for (K2) lamps in indicators operating on 48-volt dc supply.
 (The dc supply is used only where an ac supply cannot be provided.)
 A resistance is used in series with each lamp so that the voltage across the lamps will not be excessive.

-Where a group of three or more stations are located near each other, the "L" and "LG" leads for these stations, from Fig. 33, may be connected to common "L" and "LG" leads at the apparatus box to serve these stations, provided the total resistance of the common "L" and "LG" leads does not exceed 10 ohms (which is the maximum total resistance for single "L" and "LG" leads) divided by the number of stations in the group.
+Where three or more stations are located near each other, the "L" and "LG" leads for these stations, from Fig. 33, may be connected to common "L" and "LG" leads at the apparatus box to serve these stations, provided the total resistance of the common "L" and "LG" leads does not exceed 10 ohms (which is the maximum total resistance for single "L" and "LG" leads) divided by the number of stations in the group.
+This circuit is required when a dc power supply is used or for (K2) lamps in indicators on 48-volt dc supply for use with a station busy lamp circuit.

-5.18 NOISE SUPPRESSION CIRCUIT (FIG. 34)
+5.18 NOISE SUPPRESSION CIRCUIT, FIG. 34

-The 500-MF capacitor in Fig. 34 is used to suppress noise interference in the battery supply leads.
+The 500-uf capacitor in Fig. 34 is used to suppress noise interference in the battery supply leads.